We love our writers!

 We have lots of wonderful writers on the Mutton Club.
 Here are our regular contributors.

 Alexandra Boyd‘s been in the film industry for over 30 years.
 She’s passionate about film and the roles women play in film – in front of and behind the camera.
 She spent ten years acting in Hollywood where her film credits include James Cameron’s Titanic, Mr Holland’s Opus and Luc Besson’s From Paris With Love.
 She returned to the UK, and after a stint on Coronation Street, become a screenwriter and film director.
-She is shooting her debut feature, Widow’s Walk, a supernatural thriller set in her native Suffolk. www.NewThirtyPictures.com On Twitter: @AlexActWrDir Check out Alexandra’s fabulous film reviews.
+She recently shot her debut feature, Widow’s Walk, a supernatural thriller set in her native Suffolk. www.NewThirtyPictures.com On Twitter: @AlexActWrDir Check out Alexandra’s fabulous film reviews.

 Dr Elizabeth Milovidov is an eSafety Consultant at European Schoolnet, a consortium of 30 Education Ministries.
 She provides support on the ENABLE project (European Network Against Bullying in Learning & Leisure Environments) and other projects protecting children online.
 She’s a lawyer and law professor, and regularly intervenes as an independent expert on Children’s Rights and the Internet for the Council of Europe.
 Check out www.digitalparentingcoach.com and her free newsletter.
 On Twitter: @DigiParentCoach See Elizabeth’s great advice on, digital safety tips for teens and a digital detox.